 In Short, Private Sector Pharmacists Should Refinance

 So get out there and save money on your loans from pharmacy school!
 Pharmacists are perhaps the best suited profession for refinancing that exists.
-A typical debt to income ratio from pharmacy school is below 2.
+A typical debt to income ratio from pharmacy school is below 2, even though the acceptance rate for pharmacy school is exploding.

 Pharmacists have six figure incomes and low risk of layoffs.
 Why turn over thousands of dollars more every year to loans that don’t reflect the stability of your profession?